henrique-efonseca/Astro-Pi/README.md

 # Introduction
 Our objective is to demonstrate the validity of Galileo's Theory of Relativity, from an experimental point of view, using the Raspberry Pi.
-By calculating the velocity of the earth with photos, we will then calculate the relative velocity between earth and ISS.
-As a secondary mission, using the values found we will determinate earth’s mass and medium density.
-We’ll also be using data science methods to find the experimental error associated with the AstroPi device.
+By a mathematical model deducted we used the photographs of the Earth among the coordinates to calculate the relative velocity.
+As a secondary mission, we used the Humidity, Pressure and Temperature sensors to turn the RaspberryPi into a Human-Presence detector.
+We have used also be using data science methods to find the experimental error associated with the AstroPi device.
 <br>
 <br>